 There are hungover interns all over Hollywood that are tasked with reading scripts every single day as part of their role on the development team, and I’m sure that each of them has sifted through plenty of Hollywoodized versions of this script before, especially in the aftermath of the #MeToo movement in the industry.
 Share is a very simple story: a girl has to attempt to come to terms with her emotional state after a traumatic and hazy event while simultaneously trying to learn the specifics of what happened.
 Thankfully, Bianco doesn’t feel the need to pad out this movie with unnecessary story beats and fluff.
 The movie doesn’t even reach 90 minutes, but it’s probably the perfect length for the story its telling.

-News broke recently that Share was purchased by HBO, even though A24 had plans to release the film theatrically later this year.
-Part of me wishes that everyone had the opportunity to see this film on the big screen, but the other part is glad that HBO’s platform will allow for more people to get a chance to see this film rather than it only be lionized by a select few that went out of their way to see it.
+News broke quickly after the Share‘s premiere at Sundance that it was purchased by HBO, even though A24 had plans to release the film theatrically later in the year.
+Part of me wishes that everyone had the opportunity to see this film on the big screen, but the other part is glad that HBO’s platform will allow for more people to get a chance to see this film rather than it only be lionized by a select few that went out of their way to see it in arthouse theaters.

 Share will challenge viewers in a way that will make many of them bristle initially, leaving many in an immediate state of displeasure.
 It’s consistently hitting a raw nerve with absolutely zero remorse, ending in a final shot that I will most likely never forget.

 Thank you for reading!
 What are your thoughts on Share?
 Comment down below!

 If you enjoyed this article, subscribe to MovieBabble via email to stay up to date on the latest content.